isc-projects/kea/doc/sphinx/arm/install.rst

 ===================

 This section lists significant features that have been or will be removed.
-We try to deprecate features before removing them to signal to current users to plan a migration.
+We try to deprecate features before removing them, to signal to current users to plan a migration.
 New users should not rely on deprecated features.

 Sysrepo 0.x or 1.x